Darter90/MockitoCompendium/Arrange_Act_Assert.md

 This 3-phase pattern does not have a precise name, but can be summarized as “the 3 A's of software testing”.
 The 3 phases are called Arrange -> Act -> Assert.

-Surely the Arrange and Act phase influence each other and require more or less time than the Assert phase.
+Surely the Arrange and Act phase influence each others and requires more or less time than the Assert phase.

 ---